jwhitbeck/java-rdb-parser/README.md

 A simple Java library for parsing [Redis](http://redis.io) RDB files.

 This library does the minimal amount of work to read entries (e.g. a new DB selector, or a key/value pair with an expiry) from an RDB file, mostly limiting itself to returning byte arrays or lists of byte arrays for keys and values.
 The caller is responsible for application-level decisions such as how to interpret the contents of the returned byte arrays or what types of objects to instantiate from them.

 For example, sorted sets and hashes are parsed as a flat list of value/score pairs and key/value pairs, respectively.
 Simple Redis values are parsed as a singleton.
 As expected, Redis lists and sets are parsed as lists of values.

-Furthermore, this library performs lazy decoding of the packed encodings (ZipMap, ZipList, Hashmap as ZipList, Sorted Set as ZipList, and Intset) such that those are only decoded when needed.
+Furthermore, this library performs lazy decoding of the packed encodings (ZipMap, ZipList, Hashmap as ZipList, Sorted Set as ZipList, Intset, and QuickList) such that those are only decoded when needed.
 This allows the caller to efficiently skip over these entries or defer their decoding to a worker thread.

-RDB files created by all versions of Redis through 4.0.x are supported (i.e., RDB versions 1 through 8).
-Redis modules, introduced in RDB version 8, are not currently supported.
-Redis 5.x (RDB versions 9+) isn't currently supported.
-If you need them, please open an issue or a pull request.
+RDB files created by all versions of Redis through 5.0.x are supported (i.e., RDB versions 1 through 9).
+Some features, however, are not supported:

+- [Modules](https://redis.io/modules), introduced in RDB version 8
+- [Streams](https://redis.io/topics/streams-intro), introduced in RDB version 9.

+If you need these, please open an issue or a pull request.

 To use this library, including the following dependency in your `pom.xml`.